-- Pastoral care (wellbeing) matters: Associate Headmaster (Student Wellbeing); School Counsellor; - Academic matters: Deputy Headmaster (Academic) or Deputy Headmaster (Junior School); - Co-curricular (sport or cultural) matters: Deputy Headmaster (Co-curricular).
+- Pastoral care (wellbeing) matters: Associate Headmaster (Operations); School Counsellor; - Academic matters: Deputy Headmaster (Academic) or Deputy Headmaster (Junior School); - Co-curricular (sport or cultural) matters: Deputy Headmaster (Co-curricular).

-If the Housemaster feels it necessary, he/she may refer the matter to the Associate Headmaster (Student Wellbeing) or School Counsellor in the case of pastoral issues, to the Deputy Headmaster (Academic) in the case of senior curriculum issues, to the Deputy Headmaster (Junior School) in the case of junior curriculum issues, and to the Deputy Headmaster (Co-curricular) in the case of co-curricular issues.
+If the Housemaster feels it necessary, he/she may refer the matter to the Deputy Headmaster (Academic) in the case of curriculum issues, to the Deputy Headmaster (Pastoral) or School Counsellor in the case of pastoral issues, and to the Deputy Headmaster (Co-curricular) in the case of co-curricular issues.